-GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding 7.1.2.6 The County shall encourage the Soil Conservation Service to update the 1974 Soil Survey and to digitize all soils mapping units on the Geographic Information System (GIS).
+GENERAL PLAN POLICY CONSIST ENCY FINDINGS Policy No. Policy Consistency Finding 7.1.2.6 The County shall encourage the Soil Conservation Service to update the 1974 Soil Survey and to digitize all soils mapping units on the Geographic Information System (GIS).
 Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
 7.1.2.7 The County shall require agricultural grading activities that convert one acre or more of undisturbed vegetation to agricultural cropland to obtain an agricultural permit through the Agricultural Commissioner's office which may require approval of the Agricultural Commission.
 All erosion control measures included in the agricultural permit would be implemented.
 All agricultural practices, including fuel reduction and fire protection, that do not change the natural contour of the land and that use "best management practices" as recommended by the County Agricultural Commission and adopted by the Board of Supervisors shall be exempt from this policy.
 Not Applicable : The CVSP does not include agricultural grading activities as a permitted use.
-Conserv OBJECTIV GOAL 7.2: MINERAL RESOURCES Conservation of the County's significant mineral deposits.
-OBJECTIVE 7.2.1: IDENTIFY MINERAL RESOURCES Identification of the County's important mineral resources.
-In accordance with California Code of Regulations, Sections 3675-3676, the County shall maintain all Mineral Land Classification reports produced by the State Department of Conservation, California Geological Survey, which pertain to El Dorado County.
+Conserv 2: MINERAL RESOURCES ration of the County's significant mineral deposits. /E 7.2.1: IDENTIFY MINERAL RESOURCES 7.2.1.1 In accordance with California Code of Regulations, Sections 3675-3676, the County shall maintain all Mineral Land Classification reports produced by the State Department of Conservation, California Geological Survey, which pertain to El Dorado County.
 El Dorado County hereby recognizes, accepts, and adopts by reference those State Classification Reports as they currently exist and as may be amended, or supplemented, in the future.
-These reports are as follows: 7.2.1.1 Kohler, S.L.
+These reports are as follows: 1.
+Kohler, S.L.
 1983.
 Mineral Land Classification of the Georgetown 15' Quadrangle, El Dorado, and Placer Counties, California.
 Open File Report 83-35.
 Prepared for the California Department of Conservation.
-Kohler, S.L.
+2. Kohler, S.L.
 1984.
 Mineral Land Classification of the Auburn 15' Quadrangle, El Dorado and Placer Counties, California.
 Open File Report 83-37.
 Prepared for the California Department of Conservation.
-Not Applicable : The County is responsible for implementing this policy are the project does not impact the County's ability to carry out this responsibility.
-Loyd, R.C., T.P Anderson, and M.M Bushnell.1983.
+3. Loyd, R.C., T.P Anderson, and M.M Bushnell.1983.
 Mineral Land Classification of the Placerville 15' Quadrangle, El Dorado, and Amador Counties, California.
 Open File Report 83-29.
 Prepared for the California Department of Conservation.
-Loyd, R.C.
+4. Loyd, R.C.
 1984.
 Mineral Land Classification of the Folsom 15' Quadrangle, Sacramento, El Dorado, Placer, and Amador Counties, California.
 Open File Report 84-50.
 Prepared for the California Department of Conservation.
+Not Applicable: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.